 DES MOINES -- The Iowa Department of Natural Resources is seeking public comment on the newly released draft impaired waters list.
-Data released by the Iowa DNR today shows 99 impairments are recommended to be removed from the 303d impairment list, once approved by the EPA.
+Data released by the Iowa DNR today shows 48 impairments are recommended to be removed from the 2020 303d impairment list, once the removals are approved by the EPA.

 This report identifies surface waters that do not fully meet all applicable state water quality standards for their intended use and that need a water quality improvement plan.
-Of the 1,545 water segments studied, which include portions of rivers, streams, lakes, reservoirs, and wetlands, 284 segments fully met the Iowa water quality standards for their intended use, while 489 uses were identified as needing further investigation and 586 segments did not fully meet one or more of the standards needed for all their intended use and were impaired.
+Of the 1,382 water segments studied, which include portions of rivers, streams, lakes, reservoirs, and wetlands, 15 segments fully met the Iowa water quality standards for their intended use, 321 segments did not have an impairment; while 295 segments were identified as needing further investigation, and 594 segments did not fully meet one or more of the standards needed for all their intended uses and were impaired.

 “An increase or decrease in impaired waters does not necessarily mean that the water quality in the state is worsening or improving.
 It could be a reflection of the additional monitoring we are conducting, changes in water quality standards, and changes in assessment methodologies,” said Roger Bruner, supervisor of the DNR’s Water Quality Monitoring and Assessment section.
 “Impaired segments are often used for recreation and fishing, among other uses, so impairment doesn’t mean that the segments are unusable.”